• Skip to primary navigation

 What is Limoncello (or Limoncino)?

-a table in an Agriturismo in Abruzzo Italy filled with esperesso and 4 bottles of various house-made digestivi offered as a gift after dinner.
+A table at an Agriturismo in Abruzzo Italy filled with espresso and four bottles of house-made digestivi offered after dinner, what is limoncello and how Italians drink limoncello and other liqueurs as a tradition.

 • It's simple to make and takes about 20 minutes to prepare